Don Lemon Praises Fox News Hosts For Criticizing Trump And Barr

-CNN’s Don Lemon praised on Friday two Fox News hosts for criticizing President Donald Trump and Attorney General William Barr, Mediaite reports.
+CNN’s Don Lemon praised two Fox News hosts for criticizing President Donald Trump and Attorney General William Barr on Friday, Mediaite reports.

 Lemon commended host Chris Wallace, and legal analyst Andrew Napolitano.
 Lemon said that Wallace “plays it straight on his show,” and praised Napolitano, while condemning the conservative network for pandering to conservatives and Trump supporters.

-He divided Fox News employees into two categories — entertainers, and journalists — suggesting that Wallace and Napolitano belong in the latter, while those who say what their viewership wants to hear belong in the first category.
+He divided Fox News employees into two categories — entertainers and journalists — suggesting that Wallace and Napolitano belong in the latter, while those who say what their viewership wants to hear belong in the first category.

 “They have entertainers over there who get on the air and spout what they think their base wants to hear.
 They also have a couple real journalists over there and a lawyer who can call it straight.”